Importance of protein during pregnancy

-Based on my personal experience I am giving the answer to the simple questions.
+Based on my personal experience I am going to explain some of the simple basic queries which arise during the pregnancy regarding protein intake.
 I know that as a working woman it is sometimes quite difficult to prepare those complicated protein-rich recipes and sometimes we just need to fill ourselves in a simple way without going through the complicated recipe protocols.

 Let us just answer the simple questions

 Proteins are made up of different types of amino acids.
-Foetus constantly requires these amino acids via placenta for its own development.
-These amino acids are required for the proper and whole body development from body internal and external parts.
+Foetus constantly requires these amino acids via the placenta for its own development.
+These amino acids are required for the proper and whole-body development from body internal and external parts.
 For pregnant women, the proper intake of protein is very crucial.

 How much protein should we take?

-Protein intake should be no more or not less.
-A balanced intake is very important for a balanced development of the baby.
-According to recommended dietary allowance (RDA), pregnant women should take around 60 g of protein daily.
+Protein intake should be no more or no less.
+A balanced intake is very important for the proper development of the baby.
+According to the recommended dietary allowance (RDA), pregnant women should take around 60 g of protein daily.

 High protein intake should be avoided as it causes birth abnormalities.
-Research done on animal models shows that high intake of protein more than recommended diet in their early stage of pregnancy causes congenital problems and high ammonia level.
-On contrary to this low protein intake also causes pregnancy complications like low birth weight maternal morbidity (1).
+Research done on animal models shows that a high intake of protein more than the recommended diet in their early stage of pregnancy causes congenital problems and high ammonia levels.
+On contrary, this low protein intake also causes pregnancy complications like low birth weight maternal morbidity (1).

 What kind of protein should we take?

-We can take all kind of protein except the supplements, powder, and beverages of protein that are available in the market.
+We can take all kinds of protein except the supplements, powder, and beverages of protein that are available in the market.

 - All kind of meat

 - Milk and milk products